 Anatta, or Not-Self: The first step to avoid experiencing dukkha is to stop identifying any conditioned things as self, or as belonging to self – that is, to recognize their characteristic of anatta, or not-self.

 The Buddhist Community Begins to Form

 The exact order of events in the Buddha’s life and teaching isn’t always clear, but a source in the Pali Canon tells the story of how the Buddhist community first began to grow.[vi]
 The Buddha and the first five bhikkhus continued to live in the way they had been doing for many years: dwelling in the forest, traveling around the countryside begging for food and sharing teachings, and single-mindedly pursuing their spiritual practice.
-(This was a traditional, if marginal, way of life in ancient India that I described in Episode 6).
+(This was a traditional, if marginal, way of life in ancient India that I described in Episode 6: Arising of Buddhism Part 2: New Religious Developments in India Around 500 BCE).
 At some point the Buddha encounters a rich young nobleman named Yasa in the Deer Park as Isipatana.